eXparity/exparity-stub/README.md

     <dependency>
         <groupId>org.exparity</groupId>
         <artifactId>exparity-stub</artifactId>
-        <version>2.0.4</version>
+        <version>2.0.5</version>
     </dependency>

 Versions 2.x.x onwards require Java 8.
-If you are using an earlier version of Java 8 then include version
+If you are using an earlier version of Java 8 then include version although this does not contain all the up-to-date features

     <dependency>
         <groupId>org.exparity</groupId>